bobf/betterp/README.md

 ## Overview

-_betterp_ is _Ruby_'s default `p` but with a few extra benefits.
+_betterp_ emulates  _Ruby_'s default `p` with a few extra goodies.

 The standard `Kernel#p` method is overwritten with a version that provides the following features:

 * All output is prefixed with the file and line number that made the call to `p`
-* Output is colourised.
-The colour is selected using a hash of the file path and line number so the colours are stable.
+* The output prefix is colourised.
+The colour is selected using a hash of the file path and line number so the colours are stable between each run.

-The original semantics of `Kernel#p` are still applied, i.e. it returns the value it was passed and the original implementation is used to generate the output string.
+The original semantics of `Kernel#p` are still applied, i.e. it returns the value(s) passed to it and the result of `#inspect` on each argument is output to a separate line.

 ## Installation